kikito/kiki.to/source/blog/2014-04-12-rule-5-beware-of-multiple-files.md

 ... -- same as before
 ```
-`(...)` ends with the "module name" in all the other modules of the package (`module1` & `module2` in this case), so we use a pattern always remove the last dot and everything behind it:
+`(...)` ends with the "module name" in all the other modules of the package (`module1` & `module2` in this case), so we use a pattern to always remove the last dot and everything behind it:

 ```lua
 -- my-package/module2.lua